Phone: (303) 919-3553

 If the parties do not reach an agreement during the mediation process, they proceed to court to resolve their disputes.
 If the disputes are set for a hearing before the court, each party will have an opportunity to present their evidence and witnesses and arguments to the court.
 The court will then decide the outcome.

 Agreements reached during mediation are put into writing.
 This document is referred to as a Memorandum of Understanding or MOU.
 The MOU is signed by the parties (and their attorneys if one has been retained).
-The MOU is submitted to the court for review.
+The MOU is submitted to the court for review and approval.Once the MOU is approved by the court, it becomes an order of the court.

-Any dispute can be resolved through mediation including divorce, custody disputes, parenting time disputes, child support and/or maintenance disputes, neighbor disputes, landlord/tenant disputes, etc
+Any dispute can be resolved through mediation including divorce, custody disputes, parenting time disputes, child support and/or maintenance (alimony) disputes, neighbor disputes, landlord/tenant disputes, etc.

-No. In most circumstances mediation is more effective and effecient if the parties are together during the process.
+No. However, in most circumstances mediation is most effective and efficient if the parties are together during the process.
 However, there are some situations where having the parties separated would be more appropriate.
-Whether the parties should or could be in separate rooms during the medation should be addressed in advance of the actual meeting.
-If there is a protection order or no contact order in place, this must be discussed with the mediator in advance of the meeting.
+Whether the parties should or could be in separate rooms during the mediation session should be addressed in advance of the actual session.
+If there is a protection order or no contact order in place, this must be discussed with the mediator in advance of the mediation session.

 Generally, no. Only in extraordinary circumstances would children be permitted to attend mediation.
 In the event it would be appropriate, then both parents would have to agree and any court appointed representative for the child(ren) must consent to the children attending the mediation.